Are you wondering if you might be pregnant? The only way to know for sure is by taking a pregnancy test.

-Every woman is different.
+Everyone is different.
 So are their experiences of pregnancy.
-Not every woman has the same symptoms or even the same symptoms from one pregnancy to the next.
+Not everyone has the same symptoms or even the same symptoms from one pregnancy to the next.

 What follows is a description of some of the most common early symptoms of pregnancy.
-You should know that these symptoms may be caused by other things besides being pregnant.
-So the fact that you notice some of these symptoms does not necessarily mean you are pregnant.
+These symptoms may be caused by other things besides pregnancy.
+So the fact that you notice some of them doesn't necessarily mean you're pregnant.
 The only way to tell for sure is with a pregnancy test.

 Spotting and Cramping

 That's called implantation bleeding.
-It occurs anywhere from six to 12 days after the egg is fertilized.
+It occurs anywhere from 6 to 12 days after the egg is fertilized.

-Besides bleeding, a woman may notice a white, milky discharge from their vagina.
-That's related to the thickening of the vagina's walls, which starts almost immediately after conception.
+Besides bleeding, you might notice a white, milky discharge from your vagina.
+That's related to the thickening of the vagina's walls, which starts almost right after the sperm fertilizes the egg.
 The increased growth of cells lining the vagina causes the discharge.

 This discharge, which can continue throughout pregnancy, is typically harmless and doesn't require treatment.
-But if there is a bad smell related to the discharge or a burning and itching sensation, tell your doctor so they can check on whether you have a yeast or bacterial infection or STD.
+But if there's also a bad smell or a burning and itching sensation, tell your doctor so they can check to see if you have a yeast infection, bacterial infection, or sexually transmitted disease (STD).

 Nausea (Morning Sickness)

 Morning sickness is a famous symptom of pregnancy.
-But not every pregnant woman gets it.
+But it doesn't happen to everyone.

-Also, some women crave, or can't stand, certain foods when they become pregnant.
+Also, some people crave, or can't stand, certain foods when they're pregnant.
 That's also related to hormonal changes.
-The effect can be so strong that even the thought of what used to be a favorite food can turn a pregnant woman's stomach.
+The effect can be so strong that even the thought of what used to be a favorite food could turn your stomach.

 It's possible that the nausea, cravings, and food aversions can last for the entire pregnancy.
-Fortunately, the symptoms lessen for many women at about the 13th or 14th week of their pregnancy.
+Fortunately, the symptoms lessen for many people around the 13th or 14th week of pregnancy.

 In the meantime, be sure to eat a healthy diet so that you and your developing baby get essential nutrients.
 You can talk to your doctor for advice on that.

-The most obvious early symptom of pregnancy -- and the one that prompts most women to get a pregnancy test -- is a missed period.
+The most obvious early symptom of pregnancy – and the one that prompts most people to get a pregnancy test – is a missed period.
 But not all missed or delayed periods are caused by pregnancy.

-There are reasons, besides pregnancy, for missing a period. it might be that you gained or lost too much weight.
+There are reasons besides pregnancy for missing a period.
+It might be that you gained or lost too much weight.
 Hormonal problems, fatigue, or stress are other possibilities.
-Some women miss their period when they stop taking birth control pills.
-But if a period is late and pregnancy is a possibility, you may want to get a pregnancy test.
+You might miss your period when you stop taking birth control pills.
+But if a period is late and pregnancy is a possible, you may want to get a pregnancy test.

 Other Early Symptoms of Pregnancy